kasenna/SideMenuDecor/README.md

 # SideMenuDecor
-An Android library for decoration a DrawerLayout.
+An Android library for decorating a DrawerLayout.